TexasInstruments/ti-wisunfantund/linux-host/AM62x_CROSS_COMPILE_README.md

 ninja
 ```

-After building, the binary `wisun-rcp-host` can be found in the `bin/` folder.
-This application can then be moved to the AM62x EVM and run natively there.
-Be sure to also copy over `apps/border_router_nanostack_tirf/border_router_host.cfg` to set the appropriate runtime configurations when running the application.
+After building, the `wisun-rcp-host-br` and `wisun-rcp-host-rn` binaries can be found in the `bin/` folder.
+The applications can then be moved to the AM62x EVM and run natively there.
+Be sure to also copy over `apps/border_router_nanostack_tirf/border_router_host.cfg` and/or `apps/router_node_nanostack_tirf/router_node_host.cfg` to set the appropriate runtime configurations when running a given application.

 ### External DHCPv6 / RADIUS Server Support

-`wisun-rcp-host` can be configured to run with external DHCPv6 or RADIUS server support, and comes this way out of the box.
+`wisun-rcp-host-br` can be configured to run with external DHCPv6 or RADIUS server support by modifying the `border_router_host.cfg` file.
 We provide example configurations for dnsmasq and FreeRADIUS in the `external-servers` folder of the wfantund repo.